dipson88/treeselectjs/README.md

 ]

 function App() {
-  // Also for type tou can import TreeselectValue from 'react-treeselectjs' const onInput = (value: string | number | (string | number)[]) => {
+  // Also for type, you can import { TreeselectValue } from 'react-treeselectjs' const onInput = (value: string | number | (string | number)[]) => {
     console.log(value)
   }